 Thousands of families have been adversely affected by the financial provisions in Appendix FM.
 It has led to couples being separated, often as the principal bread winner of the family was not British or the sponsor has not yet worked for the full six months at the required income level.
 This in turn has led to the birth of the notion of ‘skype kids’ who are deprived of direct contact with one of their parents due to the harshness of the Appendix FM rules.

 The lawfulness of the income threshold was inevitably challenged in the courts, and the Supreme Court decision in MM(Lebanon) released earlier this year upheld it in principle.
 However, the court also held that the rules and policies used by the Home Office to assess such cases would need to be amended to take proper account of the impact on children and other possible sources of income and support available to a family.

-The Home Office has now responded to the judgement and drafted amendments to Appendix FM.
+The Home Office has now responded to the judgment and drafted amendments to Appendix FM.
 The new rules require the decision maker to consider whether the minimum income threshold can be met by other sources of income, financial support or funds.
 The Home Office is now compelled to consider whether there are ‘exceptional circumstances’ which could amount to a breach of Article 8 of the Human Rights Act 1998 because it could result in unjustifiably harsh consequences for the applicant or their family member.

 The new forms of evidence which can be taken into account when considering if an applicant can meet the income threshold include;

 - Credible guarantee of sustainable financial support from a third party

 - Credible prospective earnings from the sustainable employment or self employment of the applicant or their partner

 - Any other credible and reliable source of income or funds available to the couple